 How We Work to Improve Community Health

-KVC Nebraska is a private, nonprofit organization serving thousands of Nebraska children and adults each year through intensive in-home services, foster parent recruitment and support, family reunification services, extended family homes, youth peer support and more.
+KVC Nebraska is a private, nonprofit organization serving thousands of Nebraska children and adults each year through intensive in-home services, foster parent recruitment and support, family reunification services, extended family homes, peer support services and more.

 Want to join our mission of enriching and enhancing the lives of children and families?
 Join our team!